 1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

-Nicole A. Saharsky is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher and Co-Chair of the firm’s Appellate and Constitutional Law Practice Group.
-She joined the firm after serving for ten years as an Assistant to the Solicitor General in the United States Department of Justice, where she briefed and argued cases in the U.S. Supreme Court and provided advice regarding government appeals in the lower federal courts.
+Nicole A. Saharsky is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
+She joined the firm after serving for ten years as an Assistant to the Solicitor General in the United States Department of Justice, where she briefed and argued cases in the U.S. Supreme Court and advised on government appeals in the federal courts of appeals.

-Ms. Saharsky has argued 29 cases, briefed 45 cases on the merits, and filed hundreds of certiorari-stage briefs and motions in the United States Supreme Court.
+Ms. Saharsky has argued the most cases in the U.S. Supreme Court of any woman in the last decade.
+In the Supreme Court, she has argued 29 cases, briefed 45 cases on the merits, and filed hundreds of certiorari-stage briefs and motions.
 Her cases involved a broad range of business issues, including securities, intellectual property, labor and employment, bankruptcy, personal jurisdiction, and corporate criminal liability.
-She also advised government agencies (including the Securities and Exchange Commission, the Department of Labor, the Patent and Trademark Office, the Copyright Office, and others) about issues and appeals in the lower federal courts.

 Before joining the Office of the Solicitor General, Ms. Saharsky was an associate at O’Melveny & Myers, specializing in appellate law.
 She also served as a Bristow Fellow in the Office of the Solicitor General and clerked for Judge Carolyn Dineen King of the U.S. Court of Appeals for the Fifth Circuit.